waynodiablo/Oystercard/rails/yelpv1.md

 * `app` – **where your code goes**.
 Contains models, views and controllers; as well also JavaScript & CSS assets
 * `bin` – contains specific versions of executables such as rails and rake for doing low level tasks
 * `config` – configuration information, including `database.yml` which includes database configuration details and a routes file
-* `db` - all our database related code for migrating and seeding the databse
+* `db` - all our database related code for migrating and seeding the database
 * `lib` - place to put non-rails ruby code
 * `log` – keeps server logs and terminal output
 * `public` – public resources.
 These will remain available even if the server goes down.
 Includes all your error pages by default